 Branch Basics Bathroom Cleaner

-I’m happy to report Branch Basics works just as well typical Clorox, Lysol, or any other cleaner for that matter.
+I’m happy to report Branch Basics works just as well as typical Clorox, Lysol, or any other cleaner for that matter.
 My bathroom is squeaky clean, and I don’t get a headache from all the fumes while cleaning!

 Branch Basics Dishwasher Tablets